boki1/HackTUES-6/README.md

 #### Introduction
 _So let's begin_

 Hello, fellow stranger!
 Welcome to the home page of our latest project.
-The occasion(???) is to compete in the yearly(???) students hackaton HackTUES.
+This project originated to compete in the yearly students hackaton HackTUES.
 So let's describe its basic goals and core functionalities.

 #### What is this about?